shashankmunda/PawPics/README.md

 <li>Open-source, we encourage and invite other cat-lovers to help us improve this app &#128588</li>
 </ul>

 We welcome you to try out this app and tell us about your experience, suggestions and feedback.
-We'd love hearing from you &#128522.
+We'd love hearing from you :relaxed:.
  </b>Stay tuned</b> as we have got features like saving as wallpaper and sharing in our future releases &#9996.
 Also if you like our app, don't forget to give a &#9733 rating.
 <b>Acknowledgement:</b>
 This app is powered by the <a href="https://thecatapi.com">Cat API<a> and we want to thank Aden, its creator for its immense support in our project.